indigoYoshimaru/guess_card_game/README.md

 ## Game play:
 The game starts when player accepts starting the match.
 A game might contains multiple matches.

 A match consists of many rounds.
 The behaviours of each round are sequentially listed below:
-    - Initially, a card is given to both house and player.
+    -Initially, a card is given to both house and player.
-    - While house must show its card, player must guess whether his/her card is greater than the house card.
+    -While house must show its card, player must guess whether his/her card is greater than the house card.
-    - If the guess is correct, the player wins the round and asked whether he/she wishes to continue the match.
+    -If the guess is correct, the player wins the round and asked whether he/she wishes to continue the match.
-    - Otherwise, the player is forced to continue the game until he/she wins to make the decision or the deck runs out of card.
+    -Otherwise, the player is forced to continue the game until he/she wins to make the decision or the deck runs out of card.

 Any bonus or punishment follows the given instruction